Manchester Engineering Campus Development (MECD)

 A flagship project to create a world-leading teaching, learning and research campus.

-The Manchester Engineering Campus Development is the University of Manchester’s flagship project to develop the engineers and innovators of tomorrow, breeding collaboration and forward-thinking research techniques.
+The Manchester Engineering Campus Development (MECD) is the University of Manchester’s flagship project to develop the engineers and innovators of tomorrow, breeding collaboration and forward-thinking research techniques.
+Balfour Beatty was originally appointed, via The University of Manchester Construction Partnership Framework, to deliver this £300 million project in 2015 under a pre-construction services agreement, with the main contract then agreed in 2017.

 MECD is one of the largest, single construction projects ever undertaken by a higher education institution in the UK.
-It will transform the way the University educates engineers in response to the needs of the fast-changing global economy.
+It has transformed the way the University educates engineers in response to the needs of the fast-changing global economy.

 Furthering the University's sustainability goals